 It is joined by an additional drone from Shapeshifter through u-he Runciter.

-The 3-note repeating “flute line” is Akemie’s Castle output B through Clouds, Bitwig Delay-1 with Ratshack Reverb inside its feedback loop, and XLNAudio RC-20 Retro Color.
+The 3-note repeating “flute line” is Akemie’s Castle output B through Beads, Bitwig Delay-1 with Ratshack Reverb inside its feedback loop, and XLNAudio RC-20 Retro Color.

 The little sequence I think of as “bump” is from Angle Grinder, with (A) its Grind output and (B) its lowpass output through Shapeshifter’s wavefolder, through Natural Gate and Valhalla Room.